Diocese of Saint Petersburg: Sex abuse

 Salveston in 1980 wrote to Bishop Larkin, warning him about Huneke.
 Despite Salveson's complaints, the diocese did not remove Huneke from ministry in St. Petersburg until 1982.
-Huneke then returned to New York, where he faced more sexual abuse accusations.
-He left the priesthood in 1989.
+Huneke left the priesthood in 1989.

 As of May 2020, the diocese lists nine priests and five lay workers as having credible accusations of sexual abuse of minors.
-The list does not include religious priests, brothers or nuns.
+The list does not include religious priests, brothers, or nuns.